jgriel/ParallelFinal-CPS-376/README.md

-# ParallelFinal: CPS 376 - Franklin and Marshall College
+# CPS 376 - Franklin and Marshall College

-Our own NumPy library for CPS 376 - Parallel Computing.
+Our own parallelized NumPy library for CPS 376 - Parallel Computing using pybind 11.

 To compile worseNumPy.cpp use the following command:
 ```